 It was over ten years before I pulled it out, read the beginning I had written and, without missing a beat, wrote the missing chapters, barely changing the last three.
 It was published by Moody Press in May, 1991.
 And yes, it’s a coming-of-age novel about a very ordinary, average teenage boy who learns that what’s important isn’t any of those surface things you have little control over, but who you are inside.

 Eventually, I wrote three more novels in that series, three discipleship books for teens, and another novel about a different teen who is considering suicide.
 These books, and a reprint of Best of Friends, were all published between 1998 and 2004.
 We’re now looking at republishing those books and possibly others.

 Yes, this time, I was passionate about my topic.

-(By the way, you can read the first three chapters of the first book here: Best of Friends)
+(By the way, you can read the first chapter of the first book here: (The Best of Friends).